romulomotta/romulomotta/README.md

 <b>Name:</b> Romulo Motta
 <b>Occupation:</b> Java Developer
 <b>Education:</b> Former System Analyst and MBA in Full Stack Development

-Working in a personal project to help:
+Working in a personal project to help me practice and give a solution to my wife's problem:
-- me practice
-- and my wife in her customer pain

-(She needs a web application that could help her organize her pacients)
+- She needs a web application that could help her organize her pacients

-Still in progress, but you can follow here: http://psiformulario.herokuapp.com/psi/
+Still in progress, but you can check here: http://psiformulario.herokuapp.com/psi/
-As soon as I develop in here, I will add the repositories.
+Baby steps.
+Lol.
+As the project envolves, I will post here